Accounts Enable or Disable Passwordless Sign-in for Microsoft Accounts in Windows 11

 Reference:

-You must be signed in to a Microsoft account as an administrator to enable or disable passwordless sign-in for all Microsoft accounts on the computer.
+You must be signed as an administrator to enable or disable passwordless sign-in for all Microsoft accounts on the computer.

 If you turn on For improved security, only allow Windows Hello sign-in for Microsoft accounts on this device, the Users must enter a user name and password to use this computer check box in netplwiz will be removed for both local accounts and Microsoft accounts.